pramnora/pramnora/README.md

-- 👋 Hi, I’m @pramnora
+- 👋 Hi, I’m @pramnora...Paul Ramnora
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...Python 3
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...SVG
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... not too sure?
-- 📫 How to reach me ...
+- 📫 How to reach me ... pramnora@yahoo.com

 <!---
 pramnora/pramnora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.